Chew (surname): Origins

 As a Korean surname, Chew might be an alternative spelling of the surnames spelled Ju (Korean: 주; Hanja: 朱周) or Chu (Korean: 추; Hanja: 秋鄒) in the Revised Romanization of Korean.

 Statistics

 According to statistics cited by Patrick Hanks, there were 2,033 people on the island of Great Britain and 48 on the island of Ireland with the surname Chew as of 2011.
 In 1881 there had been 1,490 people with the surname in Great Britain, mainly in Lancashire, Yorkshire, Gloucestershire, and Bedfordshire.

-The 2010 United States Census found 8,905 people with the surname Chew, making it the 3,988th-most-common name in the country.
-This represented an decrease in relative frequency, but an increase in absolute numbers, from 8,516 (3,831st-most-common) in the 2000 Census.
+The 2010 United States census found 8,905 people with the surname Chew, making it the 3,988th-most-common name in the country.
+This represented a decrease in relative frequency, but an increase in absolute numbers, from 8,516 (3,831st-most-common) in the 2000 Census.
 In both censuses, about four-tenths of the bearers of the surname identified as Asian, four-tenths as White, and 15% as Black.
 It was the 310th-most-common surname among respondents to the 2000 Census who identified as Asian.